Dealer pleads guilty in death of actor Michael K. Williams - ExBulletin

 Dealer pleads guilty in death of actor Michael K. Williams

-Irvin Cartagena’s plea to one charge of conspiracy to distribute drugs has been filed in Manhattan federal court.
+Irvin Cartagenas’ plea to one charge of conspiracy to distribute drugs has been entered in federal court in Manhattan.
 The sentence was set by U.S. District Judge Ronnie Abrams for August 18, when Cartagena will face a mandatory minimum sentence of five years in prison and a possible sentence of up to 40 years.

-The famous actor, who also starred in films and other TV series including Boardwalk Empire, overdosed in his Brooklyn penthouse apartment in September 2021.
-Authorities said he died hours later. buy heroin from Cartagena on a Brooklyn sidewalk in a case that was recorded by a security camera.
+The famous actor, who also starred in movies and other TV series including Boardwalk Empire, overdosed in his Brooklyn penthouse apartment in September 2021.
+Authorities said he died hours after buying the Cartagena heroine on a Brooklyn sidewalk in a deal that was recorded by a security camera.

 Cartagena, 39, signed a plea deal with prosecutors saying the heroin and fentanyl mixture he sold to Williams led to his death.
 His attorney, Sean Maher, declined to comment.